 How does it work?

 The human body consists of metamers.
-During embryonic development, our body formed in segments, called metamers.
-In metamer therapy, we induce a therapeutic effect both locally and at distant points.
-We inject therapeutic, vitamin-like substances into different points of the body.
-Usually, we use cerebrolysin, a neuropeptide with beneficial effects on nerve cells.
-It regenerates the myelin sheath surrounding nerve fibers, improving nerve signal transmission.
+During embryonic development, the organism is formed in segmented units called metamers.
+During metamer treatment, therapeutic effects are induced both locally and at distant points.
+A vitamin-like therapeutic substance is injected into different areas of the body.
+We typically use cerebrolysin, a neuropeptide that has a beneficial effect on nerve cells and helps regenerate the myelin sheath surrounding nerve fibers, thereby improving nerve impulse conduction.
 It also has a neuroprotective effect, protecting nerve cells from oxidative damage.
-It positively impacts memory and concentration.
-This therapy is used as a complementary treatment for radiating pain, numbness, or other symptoms in the arms, shoulders, or lower limbs caused by herniated discs in the spine.
-It is also used for muscle paralysis, polyneuropathy, and after a brain stroke.
+It may have a positive effect on memory and concentration.
+It is used as a complementary treatment for radiating pain to the arm, shoulder, or lower limb, as well as numbness caused by spinal disc herniation.
+It is also applied in cases of muscle paralysis, polyneuropathy, and after cerebral stroke.

 Thank you for subscribing!